 Declaring a car SORN (Statutory Off-Road Notification) is a simple way to save money.
 It means you can stop paying tax on the car and you don’t have to insure it for the public road.
-But there’s a good chance you will have to unSORN it at some point so that you can once again drive it.
-Here’s how you go about doing that.
+But there’s a good chance you will have to unSORN it at some point so that you can sell it or drive it again.
+Here’s how you do that.

 How do you unSORN a car?

-It’s simple: all you do is go to the Gov.uk website and apply to tax your car.
+It’s simple: go to the Gov.uk website and apply to tax your car.
 As soon as you tax your car, it lifts the SORN automatically.
-You can then drive the car again immediately, assuming you’ve got insurance in place.
+You can then drive the car again immediately, assuming you insure it.

 To SORN a car is free

-If you do a web search on SORNing a car you will doubtless come across some helpful websites saying they will do it on your behalf for a small fee.
-The government actually charges nothing to declare your car SORN from the government is free.
+Do a web search on SORNing a car and you will doubtless come across some helpful websites saying they will do it on your behalf for a small fee.
+The government actually charges nothing to declare your car SORN.
 It’s also very quick and easy.

-One thing to remember if you do it is that you will only be refunded whole months of tax.
-To get your money’s worth from the vehicle tax you’ve already paid for, it’s best to declare your car SORN at the end of the month.
+One thing to remember if you do it: the DVLA will only refund you whole months of tax.
+To get your money’s worth from the vehicle tax you bought, declare your car SORN at the end of the month.

 Can you drive a car on a SORN?

 It’s illegal to drive a car on a SORN.
-With their Automatic Number Plate Recognition cameras it’s easy for police, the DVLA and Motor Insurance Bureau to see whether a car has been SORNed or not.
+With their Automatic Number Plate Recognition cameras it’s easy for police, the DVLA and Motor Insurance Bureau to see whether you have SORNed or not.
 And there are plenty of cameras out there waiting to enforce the law.

 Driving a SORNed car attracts a hefty £2500 fine and a court appearance.
 The only time you can legally use a SORNed car on the road is going to and from a pre-booked MOT appointment.